Here2Huynh/Bad-Captcha-Game/README.md

 # Overview
 Game of captchas with the most nuisanced UIs that bots and humans will have trouble passing.

-Frictionless ux? not interested. <br>
-Delight the user?
-How about annoy them ever so slightly.

 Philosophy:<br>
 What's a good way to practice building UIs well? <br>
 Build intentiontly bad ones.